FriendlyUser/UVIC-Job-Board-Scrapper/README.md

 Extract information from job postings on the uvic job board, learning in motion (LIM).
 ![File Directory](https://github.com/FriendlyUser/UVIC-Job-Board-Scrapper/blob/master/job_scrap_file_directory.png)

+Soon, I will generate a report highlighting statistics of interest, where the jobs are on a map (maybe), saturation, ( maybe use num of jobs/(apps per job*deadline weight +num of jobs), and number of jobs vs date.
 **Requirements**

 1. This program uses selenium to navigate and extract html from webpages, then performs analysis with pandas and nltk.